 The practical question is simple: what must people notice, believe, repeat, and find again?
 Color, type, name, symbol, packaging, and tone answer that question together.

 Most weak branding work starts with taste.
 A founder likes a color.
 A designer likes a typeface.
-A team wants the mark to feel cleaner.
+A team wants the mark to read cleaner.
 That can make a prettier file and still damage recognition.

 Start with the buying moment instead.
 A delivery truck, app icon, shelf, search result, invoice, store sign, uniform, package, and support page all ask the brand to do different work.
 The guide is organized around those jobs.